Vigan: Tourism

-Popular sites include Calle Crisologo located in the Mestizo district- the old quarters of the city.
-Syquia Mansion Museum, Plaza Salcedo's Dancing Fountain, Padre Burgos House, Baluarte Zoo, and the National Museum of the Philippines.
-Nearby is the Bantay Church Bell Tower.
-Of special note is the Hotel Luna, which houses an extensive collection of art, including La Mandolinera by Juan Luna.
+Popular tourist destinations include Calle Crisologo in the Mestizo District, the Syquia Mansion Museum, Plaza Salcedo and its dancing fountain, Padre Burgos House, Baluarte Zoo, and the National Museum of the Philippines–Ilocos Regional Museum Complex.
+Nearby attractions include the Bantay Church and Bell Tower.
+Hotel Luna, a historic hotel and art venue, houses a collection of artworks, including La Mandolinera (The Mandolin Player) by Juan Luna.